redis-developer/topscorio/README.md

 Topscorio
 =========

 Keeps scores for gamers.
-Check out https://www.topscorio.com

-Running
+Installing it locally
 ====

 Make a `.env` file like so: